Wrexham secures promotion in front of jubilant owners Ryan Reynolds and Rob McElhenney - KTVZ

 But then came Reynolds and McElhenney and Hollywood did what it does best, adding stardust and hope to create a magical conclusion to what is the end of a chapter, not the story.

-Wrexham will now next season compete in League Two, the fourth tier of the English football league.
-Three further promotions and they will be in English Premier League, easy to write, much harder to achieve.
+Wrexham will next season compete in League Two, the fourth tier of the English football league.
+Three further promotions and they will be in English Premier League; easy to write, much harder to achieve.

 A team with global appeal

 Hours before kick-off, the sound of tooting horns and singing fans could be heard near the stadium.
-The atmosphere building, the tension rising.
+The atmosphere building for a kickoff which had been moved to later in the day so it could be broadcast live on TV.

 There was no mistaking the significance of the occasion: win and the championship would be Wrexham’s and a first promotion since it was relegated to the National League in April 2008.

 But the team had been here before, and failed.
-There was optimism, but also uncertainty.
+There was optimism — this team has only lost three times this campaign and dropped just two points at home — but also some uncertainty.
 Seeds of doubt are hard to rid after years of near misses.

 Fans descended to the city in numbers, hotels were booked up for the night, pubs were overflowing, and there were film stars in attendance too, as is often the case these days.